DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 Suppose you know that $s_A=s_B$ for the two versions in your A/B test, which we will denote as $s$.
 Also suppose, for simplicity, you want $n_A=n_B$.
 You can solve for $n_i$ from the above power analysis formula and obtain:
 $$N=\frac{4t^2s^2}{(\bar{x}_A-\bar{x}_B)^2}$$
 where $N$ is the total sample size ($n_A+n_B$).
 It is easy to see that you will need a larger sample size if
-* the expected difference between the two versions are smaller.
+* the expected difference between the two versions are smaller;
 * you want a better significance level, e.g., 1% instead of 5%;
 * the standard deviation is bigger, i.e., dollars spent are more dispersed among individuals;